MicrosoftDocs/Advertising-docs/Advertising/bingads-13/campaign-management-service/manualcpmbiddingscheme.md

 # ManualCpmBiddingScheme Data Object - Campaign Management
 Defines an object that represents the manual CPM bid strategy type.

+With manual cost-per-thousand-impressions (CPM) bids, you set the actual cost you want to pay per 1,000 viewed impressions.
+A viewed impression is counted when more than 50% of the ad pixels are in a user’s view and the ad is viewed for at least one second.

 ## Syntax
 ```xml
 <xs:complexType name="ManualCpmBiddingScheme" xmlns:xs="http://www.w3.org/2001/XMLSchema">